nchaiyack/mquickjs-c89/README.md

 This repository has been updated to prioritize strict C89 compatibility and make cross-platform builds more reproducible.

+## PROJECT STOPPED

+Portability work to date includes C89 compatibility patches, endianness configuration, and the guest build workflow.
+Current portability challenges remain significant, especially around reliance on native 64-bit integer types for core runtime and math logic.
+Addressing that would require a broad refactor, so the effort is paused for now.

 Key objectives

 - C89 compatibility patches: see `C89_PORTING_NOTES.md` for conventions and